Code-Institute-Submissions/ci-bloggy/README.md

 🟢 **Search**

-Users are able to search for posts based on post title, description or tags.
+Users are able to search for posts based on post title, description or text within the body.

 🟢 **Administrative features**